Developer Products – In‑Game Purchases

 Articles/Creating GUI Buttons|button, talks to a vendor NPC, or whatever fits your game design.

 After a purchase is made, it’s your responsibility to handle and record the transaction.
-This can be done inside a server-side script (
+This can be done through a

 MarketplaceService/ProcessReceipt|ProcessReceipt callback.
 The function you define will be called repetitively until it returns